cbkurz/kieker-extension-performanceanalysis/README.md

 # kieker-extension-performanceanalysis
-An extention to Kieker.
+An extension to Kieker.
 It provides the possibility to transform the traces into a UML model and perform performance analysis actions on the UML model.

+The [DeveloperDocumentation.md](documentation/DeveloperDocumentation.md) contains information on Packages and implemented technologies.

 ## Create Distribution Files